KaneRodriguez/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 ![augmentedDataDistribution][augmentedDataDistribution]

 The steps to generating new images involved two modifications.
-First, I convert the image into HLS format and alter the brightness of each pixel by anywhere from 80% to 120%.
+First, I convert the image into HLS format and alter the brightness of each pixel by anywhere from 80% to 120% of the original pixel.
 I convert the image back into RGB format, and I randomly rotate the image anywhere from -10 to 10 degrees.
 Finally, I randomly translate the image in the x or y direction anywhere from -2 to 2 pixels.

 Here is an example of an original image and a generated image:

 ![originalAndGeneratedImages][originalAndGeneratedImages]

 At one point in time I tried to apply a shear and scale, and I found that doing so only decreased my accuracy.
 This could have been a result of how much I was shearing or how much larger or smaller I was making the image.
-I stuck with translating, rotating, and brightening because this provided enough variance in the generated images to make each somewhat unique.
+I stuck with translating, rotating, and brightening because this provided enough variance in the generated images to make each somewhat unique while not conributing too much noise to the data set. (i.e. these modifications did not cause the traffic signs to become unrecognizable)

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

+TODO

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-My final model used an Adam Optimizer, a 128 image batch size, 20 epochs, and a 0.0001 learning rate.
+TODO: My final model used an Adam Optimizer, a 128 image batch size, 20 epochs, and a 0.0001 learning rate.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 ##### Initial Solution (LeNet-5)

-My initial solution to the problem involved a LeNet-5 architecture applied to normalized (0.0 to 1.0) gray scaled (32x32x1) images.
+My initial solution to the problem involved a LeNet-5 architecture applied to normalized (0.0 to 1.0 pixel values) gray scaled (32x32x1) images.
 This resulted in an accuracy of 89% on the validation set.
 To increase accuracy, I initially chose to randomly rotate 25% of the training images by a multiple of 90 degrees.
 Adding random rotations resulted in an 82% accuracy on the validation set.
 This could be beneficial if the input images are expected to contain traffic signs at a large range of angles, but data visualizations of the testing and validation sets show that this is not the case.
 Also, traffic signs that depict turning in one direction and are now pointing to the opposite direction could be one cause of the reduction in accuracy.

 ##### Solution 2 (SimpNet)